rust-lang/rust-wiki-backup/Predicate-language.md

 This code obeys the rules proposed in solution 2, because it calls `is_it_raining()` with only immutable arguments (that is, no arguments).
 But `is_it_raining` may then call any function, including functions that interact with mutable state.

-##Safe/unsafe language solution
+##Pure/impure language solution

 This proposal would add a `check-volatile` keyword to the language (name subject to change), in addition to the existing `check` keyword.
 The difference between `check(p(x, y, z))` and `check-volatile(q(x, y, z))`, `q` could be an arbitrary function while `p` would have to be declared with `pred` (similarly to the current compiler) and its body would be checked according to a set of effect-checking rules.

 The basic idea is that the compiler guarantees that the invariants declared as part of a function precondition will actually be true at all of its call sites, _if_ all typestate predicates are referentially transparent.
 The problem is that a predicate may be semantically referentially transparent (like `le_length_of`), but might fail a simple syntactic test for referential transparency (lack of assignment expressions).

-We introduce a distinction between safe and unsafe predicates so that when a programmer knows that a predicate is referentially transparent but can't prove it to the compiler, they can still use it anyway, in a `check-volatile` expression.
+We introduce a distinction between pure and impure (general) predicates so that when a programmer knows that a predicate is referentially transparent but can't prove it to the compiler, they can still use it anyway, in a `check-volatile` expression.
 They then incur a proof obligation that the predicate really is referentially transparent; the compiler guarantees nothing in this case.

 In practice, we would expect that most predicates will be referentially transparent (and obviously so, at that), but cases like the `str::len` example suggest we don't want to limit expressivity unduly or force code duplication.

 We actually distinguish between three sorts of functions:

-* **Unsafe** functions are declared with `fn`, and subject to no restrictions beyond Rust's usual type system.
+* **General** functions are declared with `fn`, and subject to no restrictions beyond Rust's usual type system.
-* **Pure** functions are declared with `pred`, and subject to the effect checking rules described in what follows.
+* **Declared-pure** functions are declared with `pred`, and subject to the effect checking rules described in what follows.
-* **Safe** functions are declared with `fn`, and subject to the effect checking rules as well.
-The motivation is that the compiler is free to "promote" some unsafe functions to safe status if it can infer that the function is actually safe.
+* **Pure** functions are declared with `fn`, and subject to the effect checking rules as well.
+The motivation is that the compiler is free to "promote" some general functions to pure status if it can infer that the function's observable behavior is that of a pure function.

-Every pure function is also safe.
-For modularity purposes, a `fn` function will only be treated as safe if it's within the same crate as the caller.
-The reason is that otherwise, a change to the implementation of a safe function in a different crate could cause code to fail to compile, which would be surprising.
+Every declared-pure function is pure, as enforced by the effect checking rules.
+For modularity purposes, a `fn` function will only be treated as pure if it's within the same crate as the caller.
+The reason is that otherwise, a change to the implementation of a pure function in one crate could cause code in another crate to fail to compile, which would be surprising.

-To summarize, `check` takes a safe or pure predicate, while `check-volatile` takes any function with a boolean return type.
+To summarize, `check` takes a declared-pure or pure predicate, while `check-volatile` takes any function with a boolean return type.

-A safe function must have a known definition: in `check(p(...))`, `p` may not be bound to a function argument.
+A pure function must have a known definition: in `check(p(...))`, `p` may not be bound to a function argument.

-The arguments to a safe function must be immutable and transparent.
+The arguments to a pure function must be immutable and transparent.

 ### Effect-checking rules

-A safe function may not
+A pure function may not

 * call functions declared with `fn`
 * move, assign or swap to anything other than a local slot
 * receive on a channel (sending is OK)
 * refer to upvars

 These rules may appear similar to the effect system (impure/pure functions) in earlier versions of the language, and they are.
-However, a major difference is the ability to opt out of the effect-checking rules by using unsafe predicates.
+However, a major difference is the ability to opt out of the effect-checking rules by using general predicates.
 Impurity is the default for _declaring_ functions, rather than purity, while purity is the default for _checking_ predicates.
 We also foreclose complicated issues such as effect polymorphism by simplifying the system.
 Finally, we do a limited form of effect masking (pure functions may modify local state).

 ## Summary
-Allowing unsafe predicates has no effect on type soundness; only on the guarantee to the user about how much confidence they can have about the relationship between the high-level invariants in the code they write, and in the code they run.
-Declaring unsafe predicates as unsafe should be a warning sign to the user that they should tread carefully (that is, that they have a proof obligation to ensure that semantically, their predicates are referentially transparent).
-At the same time, the safe/unsafe predicate distinction affords the expressivity to use any Rust function as a predicate.
+Allowing general (possibly-impure) predicates has no effect on type soundness; only on the guarantee to the user about how much confidence they can have about the relationship between the high-level invariants in the code they write, and in the code they run.
+Declaring uses of general predicates as unsafe (using the `check-volatile` keyword) should be a warning sign to the user that they should tread carefully (that is, that they have a proof obligation to ensure that semantically, their predicates are referentially transparent).
+At the same time, the distinction between general and pure predicates affords the expressivity to use any Rust function as a predicate.